The process of restoring all teeth simultaneously, upper and lower jaw, is commonly referred to as full mouth reconstruction or restoration.

 This treatment process aims to optimize the patient's oral health by combining general and cosmetic procedures to correct functional and esthetic problems of the teeth and mouth.

 Replacing most of your teeth can't come cheap.
-With full mouth reconstruction cost Mexico, it is possible to improve your entire smile at an affordable cost and with the same quality results as if you were visiting a dentist back home.
+Fortunately, with an affordable full mouth reconstruction it is possible to improve your entire smile at an affordable cost and with the same quality results as if you were visiting a dentist back home.

 At the initial appointment, our doctors complete a diagnostic evaluation, which may include X-rays and CT scans.
 In addition, at this appointment we will determine your treatment plan and whether other complementary procedures such as teeth extractions will be necessary.